Not getting heat and noticing error code 228 from your Lennox® furnace?

 Count on the Experts at Service Experts Heating & Air Conditioning

-If you should have furnace repair, trust the pros from Service Experts Heating & Air Conditioning to check out the fault code and fix the situation to your standards.
+If you should have furnace repair, trust the pros from Service Experts Heating & Air Conditioning to check out the fault code and fix the situation to your satisfaction.

 Call us at 901-235-1196 or schedule an appointment online today.